Christine Goerke: Career

 Goerke began her career singing minor roles at the Metropolitan Opera as part of the company's Young Artist Program.
 Among other roles, she appeared as the First Lady in Mozart's Die Zauberflöte, the High Priestess in Verdi's Aida, and the Ship's Doctor/Space Twin in Philip Glass' The Voyage.
 In the 1997/98 season, Goerke sang her first major role at the Metropolitan Opera, Donna Elvira in Mozart's Don Giovanni.

 In 1997, Goerke landed her first major role outside the Met, the title role of Iphigénie en Tauride with Glimmerglass Opera.
 She went on to perform the same role that year with the New York City Opera, and in concert with Boston Baroque at Jordan Hall in Boston in 2000, which was recorded.

 After her voice changed, Goerke transitioned into playing parts that require a more powerful voice, such as the heroines of Wagner operas.
 In 2013, Goerke performed the role of the Dyer's Wife in Die Frau ohne Schatten at the Metropolitan Opera to wide critical acclaim, after which she was offered the role of Brünnhilde in the Met's 2018/19 production of the Ring Cycle.
 At the same house she sang the title role in Puccini's Turandot in 2015.

 Goerke has developed a relationship with the Edinburgh International Festival, making her debut in the role of Brünnhilde in 2017's Die Walküre, returning for Siegfried in 2018 and concluding with Götterdämmerung in 2019.

 In 2021, Detroit Opera (formerly, Michigan Opera Theatre) appointed Goerke as an Associate Artistic Director of the opera house.
 Goerke had previously performed in Fidelio (2013), Elektra (2014), and Twilight: Gods (2020, a pandemic-era production under new artistic director Yuval Sharon), and since sang the role of Santuzza in Cavalleria Rusticana.
 Upcoming (2022) performances with Detroit Opera include Brünnhilde in The Valkyries and Amneris in Aida In Concert alongside Angel Blue singing the title role.
 In 2021, Goerke's role telegraphed her eventual relocation to Detroit and her now crucial role in the artistic future of Detroit Opera.
-She maintains a thriving performance career, performing in six roles at the Metropolitan Opera in the 2023/24 season alone.
+She maintains a thriving performance career, performing in three roles at the Metropolitan Opera in the 2023/24 season alone.

 Goerke married James Holloway, a former chef who now works in his family's construction business, on October 2, 2005.
 They have two daughters.